Get 80% off your plan for your first 3 months*

 Key takeaways

-• Tailor your content specifically to your audience by highlighting market size and fund usage for investors, steady income and repayment ability for lenders, or mutual growth benefits for potential partners.
+• Tailor your executive summary to your audience — emphasise market size and use of funds for investors, repayment ability for lenders, and mutual benefits for potential partners.

 What is an executive summary?

-An executive summary is the elevator pitch for your business plan that highlights what you do, why you do it and how you'll succeed.
-It's often the first section readers encounter, making it your key opportunity to sell your idea.
+An executive summary is a one-to-two page overview of your entire business plan.
+It highlights what your business does, why it exists, and how it will succeed.
+As the first section readers encounter, it's your key opportunity to sell your idea and convince stakeholders to keep reading.

 Why executive summaries matter:

-• Time-saving: Allows readers to understand your business without reading the full document
+• Save time: Allow readers to understand your business without reading the full document

-• First impressions: Creates immediate impact with investors, lenders, and partners
+• Create first impressions: Make immediate impact with investors, lenders, and partners

-• Engagement: Compelling summaries encourage readers to continue through your plan
+• Drive engagement: Encourage readers to continue through your entire plan

 How does an executive summary differ from a mission statement or business objective?